rwf93/CarlBot/README.md

 ## Docker

 You can use the docker-compose:
 ```
-docker compse up
+docker compose up
 ```

 or alternatively pull the [prebuilt container](https://github.com/rwf93/CarlBot/pkgs/container/carlbot):

 ```
 docker pull ghcr.io/rwf93/carlbot:master